Outline for Faculty Recruiting

 Even though the timetable for each search may be different, the typical time for each step is indicated in parentheses.

-After the search has been authorized, a meeting of all chairs who will be conducting searches, and the department Academic Department Coordinator or Administrative Assistant will be scheduled to discuss guidelines and expectations.
+After the search has been authorized, a meeting of all chairs who will be conducting searches, and the department Academic Department Coordinators will be scheduled to discuss guidelines and expectations.
 The Dean and Associate Dean/Diversity Officer will review search procedures.

 Faculty Search Report I & Search Budget Worksheet I (summer or early fall)

 Before advertising its search, the department must submit Faculty Search Report I [pdf] to the Dean and the Associate Dean/Diversity Officer.
-Faculty Search Report I asks for:
+Faculty Search Report I asks for the following 8 items:

 - a search timetable,

-- the constitution of the search committee (This includes two student members and one interested faculty member from another department or college),
+- the constitution of the search committee (This includes two student members and one external faculty member),

 - a general format for the campus visits.